Food Safety Management

 Slip/fall hazards

 Keeping kitchens as sanitary as possible means adding hazards in the form of potential slipping and falling when floors are mopped and mats are moved to clean under and around them.
-Staff should also use caution with ladders or stools for accessing equipment and ingredients or in generally carrying heavy items.
+Staff should also use caution with ladders or stools for accessing equipment and ingredients or in general carrying heavy items.

 Be sure staff wear appropriate shoes (non-slip, closed-toe shoes) and that any potential slipping hazards are well-marked until they can be cleaned up (as soon as possible).